MeltwaterArchive/storyplayer/v2/modules/shell/fromShell.md

 }
 {% endhighlight %}

-We may add additional information into these PHP objects in the future, but we expect to keep it backwards-compatible, so that it is safe to use inside your own Prose modules.
+We may add additional information into these PHP objects in the future, but we expect to keep it backwards-compatible, so that it is safe to use inside your own Storyplayer modules.
 See _[getScreenSessionDetails()](#getscreensessiondetails)_ for a list of the information we track about each shell process.